telerik/reporting-docs/knowledge-base/asp-dot-net-core-error-the-type-initializer-for-telerik-reporting-cache-lock.md

 To get the list of the dependencies for `Telerik.Reporting`, `Telerik.Reporting.Services.AspNetCore`, and so on, open the packages in the NuGet Package Manager in Visual Studio.

-It is strongly recommened that you add the Telerik Reporting assemblies as NuGet packages.
+It is strongly recommended that you add the Telerik Reporting assemblies as NuGet packages.
 Note that you can create a [local NuGet repository](https://docs.microsoft.com/en-us/nuget/hosting-packages/local-feeds) and download the NuGet packages in it.
 If this is not an option, add the necessary dependencies manually too after checking the packages in the NuGet Package Manager as previously suggested.